 The Alternative Minimum Tax (AMT) can apply to current and former employees of privately held companies when they exercise their incentive stock options (ISOs) if the fair market value is higher than the exercise price.
 Many employees exercise before liquidity to start the 1-year clock for long term capital gains but are unaware that AMT can be very expensive.
-This is especially true if your company is likely to go public next year, in which case the 409a Fair Market Value of your stock may have risen considerably since your options were granted.
+This is especially true if your company is a unicorn or is likely to go public in the near future, in which case the 409a Fair Market Value of your stock may have risen considerably since your options were granted.
 If you exercised your stock options earlier this year, you have until December 31st to defer your taxes through an AMT disqualifying disposition.

-Unlike ISOs, holders of non-qualified stock options (NSOs) are subject to tax at exercise if the fair market value of the stock is higher than the exercise price ("spread").
+Unlike ISOs, holders of non-qualified stock options (NSOs) are subject to tax at the time of exercise if the fair market value of the stock is higher than the exercise price ("spread").
 In contrast, ISO exercises are only subject to AMT which isn't computed until you file your taxes the following April.
-However, be aware that if you leave a company and negotiate an extension on your exercise period that is longer than 90 days, then your ISOs will become non-qualified stock options.
+However, be aware that if you leave a company and negotiate an extension on your exercise period that is longer than 90 days, your ISOs will become non-qualified stock options and loose their favorable tax characteristics.
 NSOs are more typically associated with non-employees such as contractors and outside business partners.
 Moreover, employers are required to withhold at least 25% of the spread at the time of the NSO exercise.
 This withholding includes federal, medicare, FICA, and applicable state income taxes.
 Independent contractors can avoid the mandatory withholding taxes by receiving a 1099 and handling their estimated taxes on their own.
 However, contractors who were once employees are still subject to mandatory withholding taxes by the company.
+If the company withholds at a lower rate than your tax bracket you will have to make up the difference when filing your yearly taxes.

 Letting ESO Fund the Exercise and Taxes